 That said, don’t sweat it.
 If it looks appetizing, it should be good to eat.
 Besides, you can find them peeled, cut, and packed in the frozen section if your supermarket stock them.
 No wahala, the goal is a tasty meal, abi?

-A very affordable food recipe that anyone can recreate no matter who or where you are with the same results.
+A very affordable and top from Liberian recipes that anyone can recreate no matter who or where you are with the same results.
 The ingredients are so easy to find.
 Again, you can make your own version of our easy tomato gravy to suit your taste buds.
-And we’ll show you precisely how to cook cassava.
+And we’ll show you precisely how to cook cassava root.
 Please take a photo of what you create and tag us on social media, @humveg, we’d love to see your expertise.

-In addition to its delicious goodness, this easy West African recipe has great nutritional value.
+In addition to its delicious goodness, of other West African food recipes, this has great nutritional value.
 Cassava root is high in vitamin C which acts as an antioxidant and enhances immunity, among other benefits.
-Eddoes health benefits include a good source of fiber low in sodium, rich in potassium, and containing iron.
+Eddoes root health benefits include a good source of fiber low in sodium, rich in potassium, and containing iron.
 Plantains are a good source of fiber, vitamins, and minerals.

 Did you make this recipe?
+Are you confident about how to cook cassava root?
 Please let us know how it turned out for you!
 Leave a comment below.
 We always like to read your feedback.